davidhewitt/password-check/Readme.md

 ## Usage

-You will need the Rust programming language installed (should work on most recent stable versions as of July 2018).
+You will need the Rust programming language installed (should work on Rust 1.58 and newer).
 Simply execute `cargo run`, and then input the password to check when prompted.